pragtical/pragtical.github.io/docs/setup/building.md

 - `--pgo` to build with profile-guided optimization.
 - `--cross-platform`, `--cross-arch`, or `--cross-file` for cross builds.

+The helper does not forward arbitrary `-D` options.
+Use Meson directly for custom settings such as `renderer_backend`, or reconfigure the helper's build directory with `meson configure` and compile it again.
+Do not rerun the helper just to change an option: it recreates the build directory.

 ### `scripts/package.sh`

 `scripts/package.sh` installs a configured build and creates release-style